 This is not a sponsored post, I just genuinely want to get the word out into the world that THERE IS A SOLUTION!
 And not only just a solution, but an affordable, accessible, non-invasive solution that is surprisingly effective!
 (Full disclosure: Carpe has previously gifted me a few samples for testing/feedback purposes).

-– I almost always have a small washcloth with me in my purse to help dry my hands in times of extreme sweating;
+– I almost always have a small washcloth with me in my purse to help dry my hands in times of extreme sweating… I always get weirdly anxious before doctor and dentist appointments(?) so this comes in super handy for those kinds of situations.

-– I love wearing shoes by (1) Native because they’re made of rubber and there are no insoles to ruin (buy your normal size because they run a tiny bit big and will allow for some swelling), and (2) Rothy’s because they’re made of recycled materials and are machine-washable! (fit TTS, but if your feet swell like mine do after extended sweating sessions, I recommend going up a half size)
+– I love wearing shoes by (1) Native because they’re made of rubber and there are no insoles to ruin (buy your normal size because they run a tiny bit big and will allow for some swelling), and (2) Rothy’s because they’re made of recycled materials and are machine-washable!
+I find that they fit a bit small (and they don’t stretch!) so I’d go up a half size in most styles (see the fit guides on each product page), but if your feet swell like mine do after extended sweating sessions, I recommend going up a full size.
+You can snag a discount on your first Rothy’s purchase by clicking here!).

-– I have seen companies creating undergarments for people who have excessive armpit/torso sweat (such as Thompson Tee, Knix, and Numi); I can’t speak to their effectiveness, but I’m glad to hear that there are solutions to try!
+– I have seen companies creating undergarments for people who have excessive armpit / torso sweat (such as Thompson Tee and Numi); I can’t speak to their effectiveness, but I’m glad to hear that there are solutions to try; they certainly sound promising!

 – I am going to be trying CBD oil soon (my shipment is on its way) to see if it can lower my anxiety levels, thus causing me to be less sweaty from stress.
 I will report back with my findings in a dedicated blog post (with a small update here).